bmolnar91/workbook/module_oop.md

 A product of compilation of code written in high-level .NET languages.
 Once you compile your code written in one of these languages, you will get a binary that is made out of **IL (Intermediate Language)**.
 It is important to note that the IL is independent from any specific language that runs on top of the runtime.

-When we run the executable, the _Just-In-Time (JIT)_ compiler of CLR compiles the intermediate language in native machine code which is specific to the underlying architecture.
+When we run the executable, the _Just-In-Time (JIT)_ compiler of CLR compiles the IL in native machine code which is specific to the underlying architecture.

 #### What does “managed code” mean?